Stuycs-K/final-project-5-lam-chris-zhen-jayden/WORKLOG.md

 ### 5/30/24
 Moved Game to another class from setup and draw.
 Tried fixing Combo.
 Fixed bugs for difficulty, live reset, and play again.

+## Chris Lam

+### 5/31/24
+Worked on rotations but I am utterly confused.

+### 6/2/24
+Fixed Combos (finally), made two more fruits and made fruit splits display their split selves.
+Switched lives and score and worked on demo.